enkidevs/curriculum/Linux/Networking/what-is-ssh.md

 ---
 ## Content

-Acronym from *Secure Socket Shell*, is a protocol that provides users with a safe way of accessing *remote systems/machines*.
+SSH, acronym for *Secure Socket Shell*, is a protocol that provides users with a safe way of accessing *remote systems*.
 It can be seen as a more secure version of Telnet, by ensuring *strong authentication* and a *secure encrypted data transfer* between two computers over an insecure networking connection.

 An SSH connection can be established through the use of the following 3 utilities:
 - ssh: the CLI
 - slogin: it's an alias for ssh, accepting the same flags
-- scp: secure copy, the encrypted version of the copy
+- scp: secure copy, the encrypted version of the cp

 In 1995 Tatu Ylönen (a researcher from Helsinki University) lauched the first version of SHH (SSH-1).
-Over time many bugs were discovered and in 2006 a new set of Secure Shell protocols was adopted as a standard (SSH-2).
+Over time many bugs were discovered and in 2006 a new set of Secure Shell protocols was adopted as the standard (SSH-2).

 The old version used *public-key cryptography*[1] to authenticate the remote machine, which SSH-2 replaced with *Deffie-Helman key exchanged*[2].
 There are several encryption methods available in SHH-2, but the most used ones are: *AES*[3] and *Blowfish*[4].